KangHuang/excel-services/README.md

-## PHP platform for proprietary services performed by Excel
+## PHP platform for proprietary services powered by Excel

 This project is developed based on Laravel 5.2 ( https://laravel.com/docs/5.2 ) and its tutorial application provided by bestmomo (https://github.com/bestmomo/laravel5-example ) including the frontend templates and functions for email confirmation, password reset, etc. The work of this project is elaborated in the dissertation report
 'developing cloud services for proprietary software'.